netbirdio/netbird/README.md

 **Connect.** NetBird creates a WireGuard-based overlay network that automatically connects your machines over an encrypted tunnel, leaving behind the hassle of opening ports, complex firewall rules, VPN gateways, and so forth.

-**Secure.** NetBird isolates every machine and device by applying granular access policies, while allowing you to manage them intuitively from a single place.
+**Secure.** NetBird enables secure remote access by applying granular access policies, while allowing you to manage them intuitively from a single place.
+Works universally on any infrastructure.

-**Key features:**
+### Key features

 | Connectivity                             	                        | Management                                 	                             | Automation                                    	                            | Platforms    	                        |
 |-------------------------------------------------------------------|--------------------------------------------------------------------------|----------------------------------------------------------------------------|---------------------------------------|